CODAIT/stocator/stocator-test/README.md

 		iam.api.key=<API KEY>
 		iam.service.id=<SERVICE_ID>

-3. Make sure that stocator jar is on the class pathof the Spark cluster.
-See Spark documentation how to add additional jars to the executors and driver of Spark.
+3. Make sure that stocator jar is on the class path of the Apache Spark cluster.
+See Apache Spark documentation how to add additional jars to the executors and driver of Apache Spark.

 4. Set `STOCATOR_HOME`